 |Volume (mL)||Total dose of articaine HCl (mg)|

-The recommended doses serve only as a guide to the amount of anesthetic required for most routine procedures.
-The actual volumes to be used depend on a number of factors such as type and extent of surgical procedure, depth of anesthesia, degree of muscular relaxation, and condition of the patient.
-In all cases, the smallest dose that will produce the desired result should be given.
+The recommended dosages of SEPTOCAINE in healthy adults serve only as a guide to the amount of anesthetic required for most routine dental procedures.
+The dosages to be used in adults depend on several factors such as type and extent of surgical procedure, depth of anesthesia, degree of muscular relaxation, and condition of the patient.
+In all cases, administer the lowest dosage that will produce the desired result.

-For most routine dental procedures, Septocaine® containing epinephrine 1:200,000 is preferred.
-However, when more pronounced hemostasis or improved visualization of the surgical field are required, Septocaine® containing epinephrine 1:100,000 may be used.
+For most routine dental procedures, SEPTOCAINE containing epinephrine 1:200,000 is preferred.
+However, when more pronounced hemostasis or improved visualization of the surgical field are required, SEPTOCAINE containing epinephrine 1:100,000 may be used.

 Maximum Recommended Dosages

-Dosing in Special Populations
+Dosage in Specific Populations

-Dose reduction may be required in debilitated patients, acutely ill patients, elderly patients, and pediatric patients commensurate with their age and physical condition.
-No studies have been performed in patients with renal or liver dysfunction.
-Caution should be used in patients with severe liver disease. [see Warnings and Precautions (5.2), Use in Specific Populations (8.4, 8.5, and 8.6)]
+Lower dosages or dosage reduction may be required in debilitated patients, acutely ill patients, elderly patients, and pediatric patients commensurate with their age and physical condition.
+No studies have been performed in patients with renal or liver impairment.
+Exercise caution when using SEPTOCAINE in patients with severe liver disease. [see Warnings and Precautions (5.2), Use in Specific Populations (8.4, 8.5, and 8.6)]